Wendy Epstein, LCSW - Director of Supportive Housing Services & Case Manager, Westport Rotary Centennial House

 Bruce Hennemuth (Treasurer) moved to Westport in 1987.
 Since his graduation from Princeton University, he has been employed in the financial services sector.
 Currently, he works in the fixed income division at Morgan Stanley.
 Bruce and his wife, Roxie, have two children, Britt and Grace Ann.

 Rachel Meisel (Secretary) moved to Westport with her husband Micah in 2011.
-They have three children: Andrew who attends the Lower School at Greens Farms Academy, Louisa who is in pre-school at The Conservative Synagogue, and Owen who just turned two and a half.
-Rachel is a graduate of Lehigh University where she studied business and international relations and Northwestern University’s Kellogg School of Management where she earned her MBA.
-Prior to having children, Rachel was an investment banking professional at both Morgan Stanley and JP Morgan, most recently specializing in fixed income sales.
-Rachel currently serves as co-chair of The Conservative Synagogue pre-school and also sits on the Board of The Conservative Synagogue.
-She is a committed distance runner and is looking forward to completing her fifth marathon this year.
+They have three children: Andrew and Louisa who attend the Lower School at Greens Farms Academy, and Owen who is in preschool at The Conservative Synagogue.
+Rachel is a graduate of Lehigh University where she studied business and international relations and Northwestern University's Kellogg School of Management where she earned her MBA.
+Rachel is a financial consultant currently working with a family office.
+Prior to having children, Rachel was an investment banking professional at both Morgan Stanley and JP Morgan.
+She currently serves as co-President of the Lower School Parent's Association at Greens Farms Academy.
+Rachel also serves on the Finance Committee of The Conservative Synagogue, where she is a former board member and the former Co-chair of The Conservative Synagogue Preschool.

 Brian Baxendale lives with his wife, Marjolijn, in East Norwalk.
 Sons, daughters, and grandkids are spread between Europe, the Caribbean, and America.
 Brian has worked for Ford, Mars, and ran a global Pitney Bowes business for the ten years prior to retirement.
 Since then he has worked with Junior Achievement, Habitat for Humanity, and SCORE as a volunteer.
 Brian enjoys rowing, pursuing business interests, his extended family, and helping people realize their dream of starting and growing their businesses.
 Brian graduated from Cambridge and Bradford Universities in the UK.